-Former Washington Football Team lawyer urged documents related to claim against Daniel Snyder destroyed, records show
+Former Washington Football Team lawyer urged documents related to claim against Daniel Snyder destroyed

 The disclosure of the documents, much of them heavily redacted, appeared to bring to an end a months-long legal battle between the team and Beth Wilkinson, the lawyer who led the NFL investigation.
-The legal fight — which was over the public disclosure of documents relating to a 2009 allegation against Snyder — appeared to end in a victory for the team, as several documents Wilkinson had attempted to file publicly last year were released on Wednesday heavily, and in some cases entirely, redacted.
+The legal fight — which was over the public disclosure of documents relating to a 2009 allegation against Snyder — appeared to end in a victory for the team: Several documents Wilkinson had attempted to file publicly last year were released Wednesday heavily, and in some cases entirely, redacted.

-The documents were filed in federal court in Alexandria, as part of a lawsuit filed — and then dismissed — last November by former team general counsel David Donovan, in an effort to prevent Wilkinson from sharing information relating to the allegation by a former female employee of the football team.
+The documents were filed in federal court in Alexandria as part of a lawsuit filed — and then dismissed — in November by former team general counsel David Donovan in an effort to prevent Wilkinson from sharing information relating to the allegation by a former female employee of the team.
 Donovan oversaw the investigation of the allegation in 2009, according to court documents and people familiar with the matter, and the team paid the former employee $1.6 million as part of a confidential settlement agreement.
 The alleged incident occurred on Snyder’s private plane, The Washington Post reported last year.

 Snyder has previously termed the woman’s allegations “meritless” and asserted the team only agreed to the seven-figure settlement at the urging of its insurance carrier.
-Lawyers for Snyder, the team, Wilkinson and Donovan did not reply to requests for comment on Wednesday.
+Lawyers for Snyder, the team, Wilkinson and Donovan did not reply to requests for comment Wednesday.
 Brendan Sullivan, the lawyer for the woman who made the allegations against Snyder, declined to comment.

-After Donovan dismissed the case last November, court records show, Wilkinson attempted to publicly file several documents relating to her investigation.
+After Donovan dismissed the case in November, court records show, Wilkinson attempted to publicly file several documents relating to her investigation.
 In December, the team’s lawyers intervened to prevent their release before the team could weigh in on how the documents would be redacted.

-The Post also attempted to intervene in the case, to advocate for the public release of documents, but a judge denied the paper’s request.
-The team, Wilkinson and Donovan have been fighting over redactions throughout the year, and last week, a judge ordered the remaining documents in the case to be filed publicly in redacted form.
+The Post also attempted to intervene in the case, to advocate for the public release of documents, but a judge denied the request.
+The team, Wilkinson and Donovan have been fighting over redactions throughout the year, and last week a judge ordered the remaining documents in the case to be filed publicly in redacted form.
 Despite requests from Wilkinson’s attorneys and The Post to limit redactions, large swaths of the documents were blacked out.

-The team hired Wilkinson last July to investigate allegations raised in a Washington Post report of pervasive sexual harassment and mistreatment of female team employees.
+The team hired Wilkinson in July 2020 to investigate allegations raised in a Washington Post report of pervasive sexual harassment and mistreatment of female employees.
 None of the allegations raised in the initial Post report involved Snyder, although some former employees blamed him for what they viewed as an abusive workplace culture.

-Just days after the team hired Wilkinson last July, she had a phone conversation with Donovan, according to a declaration he filed, in which it appears they discussed the 2009 allegation and his involvement overseeing the ensuing investigation.
+Just days after the team hired Wilkinson, she had a phone conversation with Donovan, according to a declaration he filed, in which it appears they discussed the 2009 allegation and his involvement overseeing the ensuing investigation.

 “I told Ms. Wilkinson that I drafted the Report and conducted an investigation with outside counsel,” Donovan stated.
-The firm Donovan hired to investigate was WilmerHale, according to his declaration, where he worked as a partner before and after his tenure with the team.
+According to his declaration, the firm Donovan hired to investigate was WilmerHale, where he worked as a partner before and after his tenure with the team.

 Donovan next spoke with Wilkinson in October, when she contacted him for an interview as part of her investigation.
 Donovan declined, citing the confidentiality of the settlement agreement.
 A few weeks later, he sued Wilkinson, seeking an injunction that would have prevented her from sharing information relating to the 2009 allegations and ordered her to destroy any related documents in her possession.

-In court filings, Donovan and his lawyers repeatedly expressed concerns that Wilkinson intended to write a report that would be damaging to his personal reputation, and that he would be prohibited from publicly defending himself because of confidentiality obligations.
+In court filings, Donovan and his lawyers repeatedly expressed concerns that Wilkinson would write a report damaging to his reputation and that he would be prohibited from publicly defending himself because of confidentiality obligations.

 In her responses, Wilkinson accused Donovan of interfering with her investigation and suggested he was acting on someone else’s behalf.